woman's divorce

 • Misconduct of either spouse in the unreasonable depletion of marital assets;

-• How the assets and debts will be divided in the divorce;
+• How marital assets, property, and debt obligations will be divided in the divorce;

-• Any other factors the court deems relevant to the case.
+• Any additional factors deemed relevant by the court.

 Name change:

-Alaska allows for either spouse to request a name change as part of the divorce decree.
+Alaska allows for either spouse to return to a previous name as part of a divorce proceeding.
 If the request is to change the name to something other than a prior name, a hearing will need to be held, with publication of the hearing posted in a newspaper in the judicial district.
 If no reasonable objection exists for the assumption of the new name, the court will authorize the change after a period of at least 30 days.

 1. the child's physical, emotional, mental, religious, and social needs;